Give Shy Press Release Headlines the Strength

 • Microsoft’s Personalized Training Makes Learning New Technology a Snap

-What are Power Words for Headlines?
+What Are Power Words for Headlines?

 When you’re writing headlines, look for any opportunity to include power words.
 These terms evoke emotion and grab attention.
 They’ll help your press release stand out from all of those that sound neutral and get deleted right away.